From the Unit Plan: Chinese Inventions and the Chinese New Year

 Classroom Tip: Although designed for grades 4-8, there are art projects that second graders can do.
 I especially like scroll landscape paintings and paper lanterns.

-Multicultural Game Book by Louise Orlando
+Multicultural Game Book

 Five games from China, Fan Tan, Harvest, Nim, Spellicans, and Tangrams, are included in this book with 70 games from 30 countries around the world.